zudenkovas/barcode-scanner/README.md

 - If date is within last 7 days, show a "New" icon

 **Tipp:**
-The relevant product data ia already provided by the inventory state.
+The relevant product data is already provided by the inventory state.

 **Links:**
 https://www.figma.com/file/K8J4g5y1QnYZonwgFisvXK/Coding-Challenge?node-id=0%3A1